 Priority of the security over the uncalled capital commitments is achieved by giving notice of the creation of the security interest to the investors.
 Generally, where there are competing security interests over uncalled capital commitments, the first security interest that has been notified to the investors will take priority regardless of when the security interests were created.
 Notice of the security can only be given once the security has been created.
 Ideally notice should be given immediately upon execution of the security agreement, or within a few days, to ensure the secured party's priority is fixed.
 The security agreement should also contain a requirement that notice be given to any new investor that is admitted to the fund after closing of the facility.
-It is established market practice for lenders to require evidence to confirm that the investor notices have been sent to investors.
-The available evidence will depend upon how the notices have been delivered - if the notices have been sent by email, a copy of the email from the fund to its investors would likely suffice.
+It is established market practice for lenders to require evidence to confirm that the investor notices have been sent by email, a copy of the email from the fund to its investors would likely suffice.
 If the notice has been uploaded onto the fund's online portal the available evidence may depend in part on what the portal can generate to evidence delivery, although we would expect the lender to receive a copy of the message that is sent to the investors, together with a screenshot of the notice uploaded to the portal.